sleeptoken/zettelkasten/Remote Thought/Scanning and Networks.md

 - Avoid Trust Relationships - Do not rely on IP-based auth.
 Test all packets even when they originate from trusted hosts
 - Use Firewalls and filtering mechanisms
 - Use Random Initial Sequence number - Initial sequence numbers should not be based on timed counters, this makes it predictable for the attackers
-- Ingress Filtering
+- Ingress Filtering - enhances the functionality of the routers and blocks spoofed traffic
-- Egress Filtering
+- Egress Filtering - blocking outgoing packets with a source address from the outside
 - Use Encryption
-- SYN Flooding Countermeasures
+- SYN Flooding Countermeasures - Against SYN flooding attacks